MadhuraS422/Harmony_Heuristics-DSML/README.md

      On the other hand, a low accuracy score could indicate problems with sustaining a steady tone, synchronization between vocalists, or pitch errors.
      A choral harmony accuracy score of 73.535% suggests that the choir demonstrates a moderate level of proficiency in executing harmonies.
      While this score indicates that the choir generally performs well and achieves a cohesive sound, there is still room for improvement in certain areas.
-     Possibly reaming 26.465% can be maintained on improving Pitch Accuracy, Timing issues, Tonal Balance, Expression and Dynamics, etc area
+     Possibly reaming 26.465% can be maintained on improving Pitch Accuracy, Timing issues, Tonal Balance, Expression and Dynamics, etc area.